Indoor meetings and activities

 Everything you need to know about safely returning to indoor meetings

-If you want to hold indoor, face to face meetings or activities for girls, where government guidelines allow it, follow these steps to make sure you’re staying safe.
-Check to see if you can start indoor meetings in your area.
+If you want to hold indoor, face to face meetings or activities for girls, follow these steps to make sure you’re staying safe.

 Just because you can meet indoors, doesn’t mean you have to!
 If you or your unit don’t feel ready just yet, you can keep your guiding going virtually or with outdoor meetings.
 Or do a blend of all 3 kinds of meetings in a way that works for you.